RESIDENTIAL CREATIVE COMMUNITY

 • RCC members will have the opportunity to be a part of the RCC Leadership Group; these students serve as the voice for all RCC students.

-In April 2023, the Housing Office will provide CAM a list of CAM incoming Fall 2023 students who have submitted a CIty Heights Housing Application.
-We will then reach out to these students to see if they'd like to join the CAM RCC.
-There will be a short RCC application for the student to fill out.
-Anyone who completes the application is admitted to the RCC.
+Any student who has a City Heights Housing contract for the 2024-25 academic year and completes the CAM RCC application will be admitted to the RCC.
 Be sure to check your email regularly for information from CU Denver Housing & Dining Services and the College of Arts & Media.

 The First-Year Experience